 5 reasons Billy Wagner should be in Hall of Fame

-Billy Wagner is in his ninth year on the Hall of Fame ballot.
-He has two chances left, and he's getting close.
-Here's his case for getting into Cooperstown.
+Billy Wagner is in his 10th and final year on the Hall of Fame ballot.
+He has one last chance, and he's so close.

 Wagner was one of the most dominant closers ever.
 The flamethrowing left-hander notched 422 saves in his 16-year career with the Astros, Phillies, Mets, Red Sox and Braves.
 He racked up 1,196 strikeouts.
 He had a 2.31 ERA.
 He was a seven-time All-Star and the NL Reliever of the Year in 1999, and he helped lead his teams to the postseason seven times.